Innovation Labs, either accelerators or corporate bunkers, are now becoming commonplace. As a result, workspace design is booming.

 Beyond the initial jolt of excitement it effects on employees, we don’t actually know what happens to office employees after such re-designs?
 Are they happier?
 More comfortable?
 More productive?
 More creative?
 It turns out that we’re not sure yet.

 A few months ago I got a call from a financial company that wants me to help them reinvent their innovation capability.
-Little did I know that two years ago they opened their own Innovation Lab, complete with all the latest and greatest workplace tweaks, design trends in furniture, layout, colors and everything else.
+Little did I know that two years ago they opened their own Innovation Lab, complete with all the latest and greatest workplace tweaks, design trends in furniture, layout, colors and everything else you can pick up from the design of this farmhouse living room.

 Still, with all of that investment in workspace, the company accepts that they have a tired process for innovation.
 They want more dramatic results, not more of the same.
 Their exact words were: we’re aware that we’ve only released more of the same products.